Thinking About Where to Apply

 Many of you may come from academic backgrounds with fewer course offerings and much larger classes.
 In those programs, students usually are able to enroll in each course they select.
 In this country, faculty members often prefer to teach smaller classes so it is not unusual for schools to ask students to rank the courses they wish to take and then use a lottery system to allocate spaces in classes.
 While most LLM students wind up with most of the classes they want, understand that you are unlikely to get all the classes you want wherever you go.
 Schools may also have curriculum restrictions that limit which courses and how many courses LLM students may select.

 The course offerings posted on school webpages now are for the current academic year.
-The offerings for 2018-2019 are being developed now and will be posted in July or August of 2018.
+The offerings for each upcoming academic year are usually posted in July or August.
 While there will be substantial overlap from year to year, there will also be some changes.
 You should think of the coming LLM experience as an opportunity to take a number of courses and not focus on one or two courses that you “definitely” have to take while you are here.
 Such a narrow focus may leave you disappointed at whatever school you decide to attend.